The Separability Problem in Quantum Mechanics: Insights from Research on Axiomatics and Human Language: Classical and quantum disjunctions

 To answer this question, suppose the disjunction in question is only about two properties, $a \vee b$, operationally defined by two yes-no measurements.
 Let us further assume that correlations occur when jointly executing these tests, like those in EPR-paradox situations, when Bell’s inequalities are violated.
 In other words, the two properties we are considering, in the disjunction $a \vee b$, are those typically tested by Alice and Bob in this kind of setting.
 For example, the property of being up along a given spatial direction for spin-$1/2$ entities, when the tests are conducted with Stern-Gerlach apparatuses, when Alice and Bob are jointly experimenting with a composite system formed by two spin-$1/2$ entities in an entangled \emph{singlet state}.

-Due to the presence of entanglement, the conjunction measurement consisting of two yes-no measurements, $a$ and $b$, jointly performed by Alice and Bob, will produce anti-correlations, if both chose the same spatial direction, i.e., the experiment will give with certainty one of following two outcomes: (yes, no) or (no, yes), and both are of course equally possible.
+Due to the presence of, \emph{entanglement},\footnote{In quantum mechanics, entanglement is a situation in which a composite system is in a state that contains no information about the (pure) states of its subsystems.
+This is mathematically expressed as a non-factorizability of the state of the composite system, being a superposition involving both subsystems, at the origin of quantum correlations.} the conjunction measurement consisting of two yes-no measurements, $a$ and $b$, jointly performed by Alice and Bob, will produce anti-correlations, if both chose the same spatial direction, i.e., the experiment will give with certainty one of following two outcomes: (yes, no) or (no, yes), and both are of course equally possible.
 Indeed, if Alice’s spin is observed to be `up', along a given direction, Bob’s spin is observed to be `down', along that same direction, and vice versa, with the `up' and `down' outcomes playing here the role of the `yes' and `no' answers.
 Now, the logical way to define a disjunction property using a conjunction measurement is to consider that the property is \emph{actual} (answer `yes') if Alice's test, or Bob's test, or both, give the answer `yes', and \emph{potential} otherwise.
 In other words, the three outcomes (yes, yes), (yes, no) and (no, yes) are associated to the answer `yes', for the yes-no measurement testing the disjunction property $a \vee b$, and the outcome (no, no) is associated with the answer `no'.

 However, in a situation of entanglement, since perfect anti-correlations are observed when Alice and Bob orient their instruments along the same direction, the (yes, yes) and (no, no) outcomes are excluded.
 This means that $a \vee b$ is always actual, without the need for one of its component properties, $a$ and $b$, to also be actual.
 Indeed, we can predict with certainty the `yes' outcome of the test for the disjunction property, but we cannot predict with certainty the `yes' outcome of Alice’s or Bob’s individual tests, the composite system being in an \emph{entangled state} and not in a so-called \emph{product state}.